-5. Decisions Outside the Budget or Policy Framework
+4. Decisions Outside the Budget or Policy Framework

-- 5.1 Subject to the provisions of paragraphs 3 and 4 above, the Executive Committee and any officers or joint arrangements discharging Executive Committee functions may only take decisions which are in line with the Budget and Policy Framework.
-If any of these bodies or persons wishes to make a decision which is contrary to the Policy Framework, or contrary to or not wholly in accordance with the Budget approved by Full Board, then that decision may only be taken by the Board, subject to paragraph 6 below. - 5.2 If the Executive Committee or any officers, or joint arrangements discharging Executive Committee functions want to make such a decision, they shall take advice from the Chief Executive Officer and/or the Monitoring Officer as to whether the decision they want to make would be contrary to the Policy Framework, or contrary to or not wholly in accordance with the Budget.
+- 4.1 Subject to the provisions of paragraphs 3 and 4 above, the Committees and any officers or joint arrangements discharging Committee functions may only take decisions which are in line with the Budget and Policy Framework.
+If any of these bodies or persons wishes to make a decision which is contrary to the Policy Framework, or contrary to or not wholly in accordance with the Budget approved by Full Board, then that decision may only be taken by the Board, subject to paragraph 6 below. - 4.2 If the Committees or any officers, or joint arrangements discharging Committee functions want to make such a decision, they shall take advice from the Chief Executive Officer and Head of Finance as to whether the decision they want to make would be contrary to the Policy Framework, or contrary to or not wholly in accordance with the Budget.
 If the advice of either of those officers is that the decision would not be in line with the existing Budget and/or Policy Framework, then the decision must be referred by that body or person to the Board for decision, unless the decision is a matter of urgency, in which case the provisions in paragraph 6 shall apply.